sisams/MPO624-2020/SYLLABUS.md

 Class meets: 10:30-11:45 Tues-Thurs

-Clinc / office hours: let's arrange
+Clinc / office hours: By arrangement

 No required text, all software is free.
 Supplemental readings may be found in the Readings area.